Sean-Leishman/blog/content/projects/chess.md

 In this code for example, bitboards for each piece are stored as a matrix so that we can access each piece bitboard by that pieces colour and piece type.
 Other bitboards are also in use such as the locations of all pieces on the board, and then the locations of pieces in a colour specific manner.

 Don't worry though, the trusty array style of piece representation is still present, specifically in the `FormattedBoard` class which takes in the bitboards and outputs something that can be consumed by our GUI classes present in our first implementation.
 However, in order to extract piece locations we loop through colours then pieces to get each bitboard.
 Then we return the indexes of each bit that has been set in the 64 bit number.
-Essentially this just boils down into some math that allows us to repeatdly remove the least significant bit and get the index of the LSB, until our bitboard is empty (I may write a more indepth blog about this step).
+Essentially this just boils down into some math that allows us to repeatedly remove the least significant bit and get the index of the LSB, until our bitboard is empty (I may write a more in-depth blog about this step).
 All in all we return a representation of the board that can be used to display our GUI.

 Back to logic now and finding our moves in which we introduce a new class `MoveGenerator` which also uses `MoveGenerationTable`.
-Our approach broadly follows our first implementation where we generate, what we now call, pseduo legal moves (moves that are legal without considering checks) and then we check for checks.
+Our approach broadly follows our first implementation where we generate, what we now call, pseudo legal moves (moves that are legal without considering checks) and then we check for checks.
 First of all, let's dive deeper into the `MoveGenerationTable` in order to understand the power behind bitboards.

 ### Tables?